barima24/BREW_METRICS/README.md

 Coffee store sales Analysis

-Transaction records for Maven Roasters, a fictitious coffee shop operating out of three NYC locations.
+Transaction records for Maven Roasters, a coffee shop operating out of three NYC locations.
 Dataset is of 6 months with more than 1 lakh data includes the transaction date, timestamp and location, along with product-level details.

 In this project, I used **Excel** for **initial data preprocessing and transformation**.
 The raw dataset included **only the unit price** for various products across three locations.
 I calculated the **sales** by multiplying the unit price with the quantity sold and then used **a nested XLOOKUP function** to determine the **profit percentage** per product category and location for 2024.
 This allowed me to calculate the **profit** for each transaction.